This example shows how to the Simulink® Project functions to manage labels.

 |On this page…|

-Run the following command to create and open a working copy of the "sldemo_slproject_airframe" example.
+Run the following commands to create and open a working copy of the "sldemo_slproject_airframe" example.

 Use the simulinkproject function to get a project object to manipulate the currently open Simulink Project at the command line.

 project = simulinkproject;

 Examine the Files property of the project.
 The Files property contains an array of file objects, one for each file in the project.

 You can use indexing to access files in this array.
 The following command gets file number 2.
 Each file has two properties describing its path and attached labels.